vaibhavvraj/udaan-website/README.md

 # Udaan - Official NGO Website

-A modern, responsive website developed for **Udaan**, a youth-led nonprofit organization dedicated to creating positive social impact through education, compassion, community service, and volunteer-driven initiatives.
+A website developed for **Udaan**, a youth-led nonprofit organization dedicated to creating positive social impact through education, compassion, community service, and volunteer-driven initiatives.

 The website serves as Udaan's digital presence, showcasing its mission, impact, events, gallery, and ways for individuals to get involved.